-In the wake of globalization, not least in the case of the export-oriented German economy, international contracts are part of the everyday life of many small and medium-sized companies.
-When concluding such international contracts, it must be taken into account that some aspects are in need of regulation, which, in purely domestic circumstances play no or only a secondary role.
+In the wake of globalization, not least in the case of the export-oriented German economy, international sales contracts are part of the everyday life of many small and medium-sized companies.
+When concluding such an international sales agreement, it must be taken into account that some aspects are subject to regulation that, in purely domestic circumstances, plays no or only a secondary role.

-German courts frequently impose different or particular requirements on including General Terms and Conditions, where foreign contracting partners are concerned.
-When designing international contracts and especially international sales contracts using foreign law, it should also be taken account of the fact that, unlike German law, many foreign legal systems do not include General Terms and Conditions by mere reference.
+German courts frequently impose different or special requirements on the drafting of general terms and conditions (GTC) when foreign contracting parties are involved.
+When drafting international sales contracts under foreign law, it should also be noted in this context that, unlike German law, many foreign legal systems do not recognize the inclusion of general terms and conditions by mere reference.
 Therefore, there are two options for a contract with a foreign contractual partner:

-The UN Convention on Contracts for the International Sale of Goods may apply to the international sales contract between a German and a foreign company.
-This may apply even where the foreign contracting partner is not a national of a State, which is a contracting party of the UN Convention on Contracts for the International Sale of Goods, such as when the contract falls under German law according to the rules of international private law or on the basis of the choice of law.
+The UN Convention on contracts for the international sale of goods may apply to the international sales contract between a German and a foreign company.
+This shall apply not only if the foreign contracting party also belongs to a country which is a party to the UN Convention on contracts for the international sale of goods, but also if the contract is governed by German law in accordance with the rules of private international law or by virtue of a choice of law.

-The validity of the agreement on jurisdiction of a German court, for example a German court, is not assessed according to the Code of Civil Procedure, even in the case of an international contract between a German company and a company with its registered office outside the EU, but in principle according to Council Regulation (EC) No 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (European Jurisdiction and Enforcement Regulation).
-Please also note that the European Jurisdiction and Enforcement Regulation imposes different conditions on the validity of the agreement than the Code of Civil Procedure, particularly if the choice of forum clause is contained in the General Terms and Conditions.
+The effectiveness of an agreement on the jurisdiction of a court, for example a German court, is not assessed according to the Code of Civil Procedure, even in the case of an international contract between a German company and a company that has its registered office outside the EU, but in principle according to Council Regulation (EC) No. 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (EuGVVO).
+It should be noted that the EuGVVO imposes different conditions on the effectiveness of the agreement than the Code of Civil Procedure, in particular if the agreement on jurisdiction is contained in general terms and conditions.

-- on the question of the law applicable to the contract and possibly the exclusion of the application of the UN Convention on Contracts for the International Sale of Goods,
+- the question of the law applicable to the contract and, if applicable, the exclusion of the application of UN sales law,

-- on the manner of a choice of venue clause or, if applicable, an agreement to arbitrate.
+- the manner of a jurisdiction agreement or, if applicable, an arbitration agreement.